How To Pay Off Credit Card Debt

 • Chapter 7: Eliminates unsecured debt where there isn’t an asset or property that the courts can seize.
 This includes credit cards.

 • Chapter 13: Restructures debt payments into a pay-off plan that usually lasts three to five years.
-This is an option to consider if you have property, like a home or car that you want to protect.
+This is an option to consider if you have property you want to protect, like a home or car.

 FAQs